lrgresearch/gpaw-tools/development/inputfilekeywords.md

     from gpaw import MixerDif

-The values of mixer modules corresponds (beta, nmaxold, weight).
+The values of mixer modules correspond (beta, nmaxold, weight).
 If you have convergence problems, you can try  (0.02, 5, 100) and (0.05, 5, 50)

 #### Default
 MixerSum(0.1,3,50)